Benefits of thermal aerial surveys

 Data from thermal surveys can be used to locate and map linear assets such as pipelines and overhead power lines.
 Surveys of specific assets such as water and wastewater treatment facilities and electrical substations can be performed quickly to identify where remedial work is required.

-If you have any queries, please contact Mark Wilkins, senior remote sensing scientist.
+If you have any queries, please contact Mark Wilkins, remote sensing technical scientist.

 Alternatively you can email us here.
 Or call 0161 442 8938.